Wagon Repair Shop, Bowes Railway Museum

 - Open on Heritage Open Day

 - Other Charges: Charges apply on operating days and some special events.
 Entry usually free when site is in static exhibits mode but donations are welcome.

 Road: Approximately 10 miles west of Sunderland, on the north edge of Springwell village between A1 and A184.
 The wagon shop is approximately 150m from the main museum site.
 Rail: Sunderland (10 miles) Bus: No's 55 and 555

-Car park adjacent to museum, in close proximity to the Wagon Shop.
+Car park adjacent to museum, in close proximity to wagon shop.

 - Wheelchair access: Partial